-Because the MRO is complex, and a well-defined algorithm is used, Python can't leave it to you to get it right.
-That'd be annoying, wouldn't it?
-Instead, Python gives you the super() function, which handles all of this for you in the places that you need the altering type of actions as I did in Child.altered above.
+Because the MRO is complex and a well-defined algorithm is used, Python can't leave it to you to get the MRO right.
+Instead, Python gives you the super() function, which handles all of this for you in the places that you need the altering type of actions as I did in Child.altered.
 With super() you don't have to worry about getting this right, and Python will find the right function for you.

 Using super() with __init__

 The most common use of super() is actually in __init__ functions in base classes.
 This is usually the only place where you need to do some things in a child, then complete the initialization in the parent.
-Here's a quick example of doing that in the Child from these examples:
+Here's a quick example of doing that in the Child:

 class Child(Parent): def __init__(self, stuff): self.stuff = stuff super(Child, self).__init__()